needle-mirror/com.unity.polyspatial.visionos/Documentation~/ImageBasedLight.md

 Place this component on the GameObject you wish to be affected and set the `Image Based Light` property to an instance of `VisionOS Image Based Light` within the scene.
 All `MeshRenderer` instances on the GameObject and its descendants will use the referenced IBL.

 ![VisionOSImageBasedLightReceiver](images/ReferenceGuide/VisionOSImageBasedLightReceiver.png)

+## Environment Lighting Configuration

+This component controls the amount by which environment lighting (that is, lighting derived from the real-world environment) affects objects on visionOS.
+Add it to the GameObject that you want to affect or to any of that object's ancestors and set its `Environment Lighting Weight` property to a value between zero (no influence from environment lighting) to one (full environment lighting influence).

+This weight does not affect the image based lighting controlled by the `VisionOS Image Based Light` and `VisionOS Image Based Light Receiver` components described above.
+To remove image based lighting in addition to environment lighting, add a `VisionOS Image Based Light Receiver` component along with `VisionOS Environment Lighting Configuration` and configure it to refer to a `VisionOS Image Based Light` with no sources set.